 The main specification includes controls that mitigate three sources of omitted variable bias.
-First, the ownership changes happened around 2010, raising the threat that the differences after ownership changes reflect sharp changes in economic conditions only.
+First, month of liquidation fixed effects circumvents potential confounding due to changes in general economic conditions.
+This is important as the ownership changes happened around 2010, raising the threat that the differences after ownership changes reflect sharp changes in economic conditions only.
 To the extent that assets liquidated by placebo servicers face similar economic conditions, they can serve as useful counterfactuals.
-The trends for placebo servicers indicate lower and insignificant loss rates after 2010 compared to before, as prices started to recover after 2010 (dashed line in Figure 1).

-Additionally, the month of liquidation fixed effects control non-parametrically for high frequency monthly changes.
-Moreover, Table A1 in the appendix shows that the effects are similar (10 p.p. instead of 8 p.p.) with coarser time controls (quarter of liquidation, year of liquidation fixed effects, as well as monthly quadratic time trends plus a post indicator).
+Additionally, the 106 month of liquidation fixed effects control non-parametrically for high frequency monthly changes.
+Moreover, Table A3 in the appendix shows that the effects are similar with coarser time controls (quarter of liquidation or year of liquidation fixed effects as well as monthly quadratic time trends plus a post indicator).
 The relative stability of the estimates mitigates concerns about confounding due to time trends (Altonji, Elder, and Taber, 2005).